srihari-976/W.A.R.N/README.md

 # W.A.R.N

-A modern, cyberpunk-themed endpoint security monitoring system built for BrinHack 2025.
-This system provides real-time monitoring of endpoint security metrics, alerts, and events with a beautiful neon-styled interface.
+This is a modern, cyberpunk-themed endpoint security monitoring system built for BrinHack 2025.
+It provides real-time monitoring of endpoint security metrics, alerts, and events with a beautiful neon-styled interface.

 ## Features